Why It Sucks To Be A March Baby, According To Science

-March babies are doomed to become depressed, artistic airline pilots with poor heart health.
-These are the disappointing findings of Fatherly‘s monthly (somewhat scientific) literature review of how birth month affects long-term outcomes.
-We’ll be the first to admit it—March is a disappointment.
+March babies are doomed to become depressed, artistic airline pilots with poor heart health (or, you know, at least have a greater chance of it).
+We’ll be the first to admit it: March is a disappointment.
 We found numerous advantages of being born in December, January, and February.
-But hey, at least kids born in March can expect to make it big in the arts—or in the cockpit.
-Here’s the data on March babies:
+But hey, at least kids born in March have a greater chance of making it big in the arts — or in the cockpit.
+Here’s the data on March babies.

 March Babies May Get Depressed More Easily

 Airline pilot is the most common career path for those born in March, according to data from the UK Office for National Statistics.
-(And, curiously, Harvard research suggests that depression runs rampant among airline pilots—leading us to a bit of a chicken or egg question).
+(Curiously, Harvard research suggests that depression runs rampant among airline pilots — leading us to a bit of a chicken or egg question.)
 Although it’s unlikely that birth month directly correlates to occupation, the researchers maintain that birth month influences many other intangibles that could direct March babies toward the cockpit.

 Perhaps March babies are depressed because they’d rather be painting than flying the friendly skies.
 One study of 300 celebrities in the fields of politics, science, public service, literature, the arts, and sports, found that the most creative individuals were born between the months of December and March.
 Again, experts believe this has more to do with the seasons fetuses endure in the womb than astrology, but these creatives will definitely read the findings into their horoscopes anyway.

-But All That Alpha-ing And Airplane Flying Is Bad For The Hearts
+All That Alpha-ing And Airplane-Flying Is Bad For March Babies’ Hearts